qperfect-io/mimiqlink-python/README.md

 - [ ] better errors in a more pythonesque way
 - [ ] test all the function
 - [ ] add examples in the readme
+- [ ] add progress bars to uploads and download (advanced, nor urgent)